jmcanterafonseca-iota/ebsi-schemas/README.md

 In each schema folder, we can find:

 - a `README.md` file, which briefly describes the JSON Schema, and links to relevant documentation pages.
 More importantly, this README also shows the changes between the different versions of the schema.
 - 1 subfolder per version.
-These folders are named `2021-11`, `2022-02`, etc. It basically follows the naming logic of the JSON Schema specs.
-We name the subfolder after the date of the merge to the `Main` branch.
+These folders are named `YYYY-MM(_VV)`.
+Examples: `2021-11`, `2022-02`, `2022-02_01`, etc. Year (YYYY) and month (MM) of publication are mandatory, while a version number (VV) can be added if multiple versions of the schema are published during a specific month.
+The date of "publication" corresponds to the date of the merge to the `main` branch.
 For example, if we merge a pull request in March 2022, we name the folder `2022-03`.
+If we need to publish a new version of the schema during the same month, we add version number (`_01`, `_02`, etc.).

 In a schema version subfolder (e.g. `2021-11`), we store: